Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: On fundamental groups of moduli spaces

 There is a natural filtration of $\FQuad(\sop)$ given by

 for

 observing that $B_0 = B_1$ is the set of saddle-free differentials.
 The corresponding \emph{stratification} is given by $F_p(\sop) = B_p \setminus B_{p-1}$.

 The space~$B_2$ is called the space of \emph{tame differentials}, We observe that $F_0$ is dense, $F_1$ is empty, and $F_2$ consists of differentials with exactly one saddle trajectory.
-Here are two more precisely statements.
+Here are two more precisely statements, which was proved in \cite{BS} and are generalized in \cite{BMQS}.

-\begin{lemma} \cite[Lem.~4.1]{BMQS} $\FQuad(\sop)=\CC\cdot B_0(\sop)$ and hence $B_0(\sop)$ is dense in $\FQuad(\sop)$.
+\begin{lemma}\cite[Lem.~4.1]{BMQS} $\FQuad(\sop)=\CC\cdot B_0(\sop)$ and hence $B_0(\sop)$ is dense in $\FQuad(\sop)$.
 Moreover, $F_2(\sop)$ has codimension 1 and $B_2(\sop)$ has codimension 2. \end{lemma}

 \begin{lemma}\cite[Cor.~4.3]{BMQS} The connected components of $\FQuad(\sop)$ naturally correspond to the connected components of $\FG(\sop)$. \end{lemma}

 All the statements above also apply to the $\surfp$-framed version.